python-bonobo/bonobo/docs/tutorial/3-files.rst

         f.write(repr(row) + "\n")

 The `f` parameter will contain the value yielded by the context processors, in order of appearance.
 You can chain multiple context processors.
-To find about how to implement this, check the |bonobo| guides in the documentation.
+To find out about how to implement this, check the |bonobo| guides in the documentation.

 Please note that the :func:`bonobo.config.use_context_processor` decorator will modify the function in place, but won't modify its behaviour.
 If you want to call it out of the |bonobo| job context, it's your responsibility to provide